angeal185/sicarii/README.md

 * store can be hosted locally or remotely.
 * store is initiated with Cache.
 * a current timestamp is added to every new store object automatically
-* store are accessed via the `app` object
+* store is accessed via the `app` object
-* store are available to the master and worker scopes
+* store is available to the master and worker scopes
 * store items must have a unique id